BYLAWS OF THE ANIMAL LAW SECTION OF THE STATE BAR OF TEXAS (last updated Sept. 2015)

 Nomination and Election of Officers

 Section 1.
 Nominations.
-Not later than 60 days before each Annual Meeting, the Chair shall appoint a nominating committee of three section members.
-The committee shall make and report nominations for officers and council to the Section Members.
-Other nominations may be made by Section members if made in writing and submitted to the Chair or nominating committee not less than 30 days prior to the annual meeting.
+Not less than 60 days before each Annual Meeting the Chair shall appoint a nominating committee of three section members.
+The committee shall make and report its nominations for officers and council to the Section Members.
+Other nominations may be made by section members if made in writing and submitted to the Chair or nominating committee not less than 15 days prior to the annual meeting.

 Duties of Officers